-Geant 4.9.3 with old .mac files will formally run OK, but the results of the simulation (slightly) differ from the same simulation based on Geant 4.9.2.
+Geant 4.9.3 From the point of view of musrSim, the largest change in version 4.9.3 with respect to 4.9.2 is the different treatment of the physics processes, therefore the musrPhysicsList.cc had to be modified, and also the physics processes listed in the .mac file have to be changed!
+Note that using Geant 4.9.3 with old .mac files will formally run OK, but the results of the simulation (slightly) differ from the same simulation based on Geant 4.9.2.
 However after updating the .mac file, the simulation done with Geant 4.9.3 more or less reproduces results obtained with Geant 4.9.2.

-16 Example 1 - Electrons passing through two scintillator tiles (101.mac)
+14 Example 1 - Electrons passing through two scintillator tiles (101.mac)